mamaz/tdd-example/README.md

 - Robert Downey, Jr > RDJ

+#### First name, Middle Name, and Last Name

+1. First Name, Middle Name, and Last Name is from first, second, and third words of the name, if the fullname consists of 3 words.
+2. Middle Name is empty string if fullname consists of 1 or 2 words.
+3. Last Name is always the last words of the fullname.
-#### Middlename is filled with any names between firstname and lastname
+4. Middle Name is filled with any names between firstname and lastname

-For example:
+Examples:

-Fullname: Deodatus Andreas Deddy Cahyadi Sunjoyo
+**Fullname: Deodatus Andreas Deddy Cahyadi Sunjoyo**

 - Firstname: Deodatus